LukeEcomod/SOCFramework/README.md

 Copy *y07_subroutine.so* and *yassofortran.so* to SOCFramework.

 ## Create Python virtual environment for LukeWeather
-To create Python virtual environment type in terminal:
+To create Python virtual environment (in current directory) type in terminal:

 	python -m venv lukeweather

 Yours truly has in home directory *venv* subdirectory  under which all python virtual environments are created.

 In LukeWeather directory you should see *setup.py* file.
-See [README_setup](README_setup.md) to install LukeWeather to weather virtual environment.
+See *README_setup* file for details to install LukeWeather to *lukeweather* virtual environment.
 In short activate first the virtual enviroment.
-On Linux
-type:
+On Linux or Mac type:

 	source lukeweather/bin/activate
 	(lukeweather)

-On Windows10 type:
+On Windows 10 type:

 	lukeweather/Scripts/activate
 	(lukeweather)